2 - Medical

 - Check for leeches frequently.

-Always look for snakes, especially in areas with tall grass, rocks, or logs.
-Snakes are most active during the day.
-Most snake bites are not venomous, but if you don't know the type of snake, treat the bite as venomous.
+Always check your path for snakes, especially in areas with tall grass, loose rocks, or logs.
+In hot and arid regions, snakes may hide in shaded areas, under brush or debris, or in holes.
+In temperate areas, snakes may be in areas exposed to the sun.
+Most snakes are nonvenomous, but if you don't know the type of snake, treat the bite as venomous.

 Treatment